Autism Spectrum Disorder (ASD) in 2029

 Current Trends in ASD

-• Increased Awareness and Acceptance: Society is becoming more accepting of neurodiversity, recognizing that autism is a natural variation in human development.
-This increased awareness has led to greater support and inclusion for individuals with ASD.
+• Increased Awareness and Acceptance: Society is becoming more accepting of neurodiversity, recognizing that autism is a natural variation in human development and disability.

 Future Directions in ASD Research

-• Genetic Research: Genetic studies are exploring the complex interplay of genetic factors in ASD.
-Identifying specific genes associated with the disorder may lead to personalized approaches to diagnosis and treatment.
+• Genetic Research: Genetic studies explore the complex interplay of genetic factors in ASD.

 Challenges and Opportunities in 2029